kgisl/pythonFDP/notes/designLecture.md

 1.
 2.
-3. Don't ask the question - "Do you have any questions?"
+3. Tip #10 - Don't ask the question - "Do you have any questions?"
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0Nzk1NTI5OSwtMTY5ODU3NTE4NF19
+eyJoaXN0b3J5IjpbODk4NzA4NTYzLC04NDc5NTUyOTksLTE2OT
+g1NzUxODRdfQ==
 -->